Neizinp/tracyfy/README.md

 - **Use Cases** - Define and manage use cases with actors, flows, preconditions, and postconditions
 - **Test Cases** - Create test cases linked to requirements for verification tracking
 - **Information Management** - Store project notes, meeting minutes, and decisions
-- **Requirement Links** - Create relationships between requirements (relates to, depends on, conflicts with)
+- **Artifact Links** - Create relationships between artifacts (relates to, depends on, conflicts with) - stored directly within each artifact
-- **Traceability Matrix** - Visualize requirement relationships and dependencies across projects
+- **Traceability Matrix** - Visualize requirement relationships and dependencies
 - **Trash Bin** - Soft delete with restore capability for all artifact types

 ### Revision Control & Baselines

+- **Git Integration** - All artifacts stored as Markdown files in Git repositories
 - **Revision Tracking** - Automatic revision numbering for all artifacts (starts at "01", increments on changes)
-- **Baseline Management** - Create project baselines to snapshot artifact states
+- **Baseline Management** - Create project baselines as Git tags to snapshot artifact states
-- **Baseline Comparison** - Compare current state against baselines
+- **Baseline History** - View and compare baselines with revision history
 - **Pending Changes** - Git-style pending changes view showing new/modified artifacts
-- **Commit System** - Commit artifact changes with messages
+- **Commit System** - Commit artifact changes with messages directly to Git

 ### Data Management

-- **Auto-Save** - All changes automatically saved to browser LocalStorage
+- **Markdown Storage** - All artifacts stored as human-readable Markdown files with YAML frontmatter
 - **Export/Import** - Backup and restore data as JSON files
 - **Comprehensive PDF Export** - Professional PDF documents with:
   - Cover page with project metadata
-  - Table of contents with page numbers
+  - Table of contents with page numbers for each artifact
   - All artifact types with full details (text, rationale, flows, etc.)
   - Revision history
   - Baseline information
-  - **File Save Dialog** - Choose where to save PDFs using modern browser API
-- **Excel Export** - Download structured spreadsheets with multi-sheet support
+- **Excel Export** - Download structured spreadsheets with multi-sheet support including traceability matrix
-- **Persistent Storage** - Data survives page refreshes and browser restarts
+- **File System Access** - Direct access to local file system via File System Access API

 ### Views & Interfaces